ethnnnnn/COSMIC-VERTIGO/README.md

 ### Mac/Linux
 Double-click the `run.sh` file.

-There's a good chance that your computer will block you from running it, since your OS probably won't grant it permissions to run a terminal window.
+*There's a good chance that your computer will block you from running it, since your OS probably won't grant it permissions to run a terminal window.
 If this happens, just run `chmod +x run.sh` in your terminal to fix it.
-Then try again and it should work!
+Then try again and it should work!*

-### Note for Everyone:
+### NOTE FOR EVERYONE:

 *If you want to run it via terminal instead, you can also do that with:*

-`
-cd COSMIC-VERTIGO
-java -jar COSMIC-VERTIGO.jar
-`
+`cd COSMIC-VERTIGO` and then either: `./run.bat` or: `./run.sh` or: `java -jar COSMIC-VERTIGO.jar`

 ***If none of this works, refer to the building process below.***